 Bawag Completes €1.62bn Acquisition of Permanent TSB, Closing Chapter on Irish Banking Crisis

-Austrian banking firm Bawag Group has completed its €1.62 billion acquisition of Permanent TSB, a deal described as closing the final chapter of Ireland's banking crisis, as digital bank Monzo simultaneously launches in the Irish market to intensify competition.
+Austrian banking firm Bawag Group has completed its €1.62 billion acquisition of Permanent TSB, a deal described as closing the final chapter of Ireland's banking crisis, as digital bank Monzo simultaneously launches in the Irish market to intensify competition — marking a pivotal moment of transformation for a sector that was brought to its knees by the 2008 financial crash and has spent the intervening years rebuilding its credibility with Irish consumers.

 Background

 Permanent TSB (PTSB) has been one of the most troubled legacies of Ireland's catastrophic banking crisis of 2008-2013, during which the state was forced to bail out its financial institutions at enormous cost to taxpayers.
 The bank has been working to rebuild its balance sheet and customer base in the years since, but has remained a smaller player in a market dominated by AIB and Bank of Ireland.
-The acquisition by Bawag, one of Austria's largest banks, represents a significant foreign investment in the Irish financial sector.
+The acquisition by Bawag, one of Austria's largest banks, represents a significant foreign investment in the Irish financial sector and a vote of confidence in the long-term prospects of the Irish economy.

 Key Developments